Helmstedt: History

 The settlement in the Duchy of Saxony was first mentioned as Helmonstede in a 952 deed issued by the German king Otto I. In former times also called Helmstädt, the town developed in the vicinity of the Benedictine St. Ludger's Abbey that was founded around 800 by Saint Liudger as a mission station.
 Helmstedt's town privileges were documented in 1247.
 It belonged to the Abbacy of Werden until 1490, when it was bought by the Duchy of Brunswick-Lüneburg.
 From 1576 to 1810, the University of Helmstedt was located here.

+From 1807 the town was part of the Napoleonic Kingdom of Westphalia, from 1815 it was part of the Duchy of Brunswick, and from 1871 it was part of the German Empire.
+During World War I, in 1916–1917, Germany operated a special prisoner-of-war camp for ethnic Polish officers from the Russian Army, with the aim of subjecting them to propaganda and conscripting them into a planned German-controlled Polish army to fight against Russia (Poland was partitioned between Germany, Russia and Austria at the time).
+In 1918, French officers were also detained in this camp, their return began in January 1919.

 From the late 1940s to 1990, the town was the site of a major border crossing between the Federal Republic of Germany and the German Democratic Republic.
-The main rail and autobahn route between West Germany and Berlin, across the GDR, began at the Helmstedt–Marienborn border crossing, also known as Checkpoint Alpha.
-Official military traffic from NATO countries to West Berlin was only allowed to use this route.
+The main rail and autobahn route between West Germany and West Berlin, across the GDR, began at the Helmstedt–Marienborn border crossing, also known as Checkpoint Alpha.
+Only official military traffic from NATO countries to West Berlin was allowed to use this route.